ryanschurton/custom-job-board/README.md

 #Custom Job Board Application

 ##What is it?
-This application will allow you to create an open job positions within your company.
+This application will allow you to create open job positions within your company.
 With this application you can add a company name, description, name and description for each job role and the job title and job description available.

 ##Get Started